RedisGears/RedisGears/docs/glossary.md

 **Redis** is an ...

 !!! quote
     ... open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.
-It supports data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs, geospatial indexes with radius queries and streams.
-Redis has built-in replication, Lua scripting, LRU eviction, transactions and different levels of on-disk persistence, and provides high availability via Redis Sentinel and automatic partitioning with Redis Cluster.
+It supports data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs, geospatial indexes with radius queries, and streams.
+Redis has built-in replication, Lua scripting, LRU eviction, transactions, and different levels of on-disk persistence, and provides high availability via Redis Sentinel and automatic partitioning with Redis Cluster.

 !!! tip "Redis is also..."
     An acronym for **RE**mote **DI**ctionary **S**erver that's pronounced "red" like the color, then "iss".